 Iqbal was deeply interested in the issues that have exercised the best minds of the human race-the issues of the meaning of life, change and constancy, freedom and determinism, survival and progress, the relation between the body and the soul, the conflict between reason and emotion, evil and suffering, the position and role of human beings in the universe-and in his poetry he deals with these and other issues.
-He had also read widely in history, philosophy, literature, mysticism, and politics, and, again, his catholic interests are reflected in his poetry (Mir, 2009:1)
+He had also read widely in history, philosophy, literature, mysticism, and politics, and, again, his catholic interests are reflected in his poetry.

-As one who was well-grounded in religion and well researched in the state of mind of the people of the East and West, he was a brave scholar who spoke his mind through his speeches, poetry and philosophical writings.
-In assessing the boldness of Igbal in calling for a change in the East and West, R.A.
-Nicholson who translated his Asrari-Khudi into English very aptly wrote in his introduction to Iqbal's work: "Iqbal is a man of his age and a man in advance of his age; he is also a man in disagreement with his age" (Iqbal, 1983: xxxi).
+As well-grounded in religion and fully aware with the mindset of the people of the East and West, Iqbal bravely spoke his mind through his speeches, poetry and philosophical writings.
+In assessing the boldness of Iqbal in calling for a change in the East and West, R.A.
+Nicholson, the translator of Asrari-Khudi into English, very aptly wrote in his introduction to Iqbal's work: "Iqbal is a man of his age and a man in advance of his age; he is also a man in disagreement with his age".
 Nicholson's words well explain Iqbal's nature and philosophy in life.
-He describes Igbal as one who was critical of what he read in the bygone history and of what he observed in the unfolding of events during his lifetime.
+He describes Iqbal as the one who was critical of what he read in the bygone history and of what he observed in the unfolding of events during his lifetime.
 The words too precisely befit Iqbal's personality as a Muslim scholar who aspired to see change and progress within the Muslim society of his time.
-Igbal's character which was averse to what was the norm of his day had been admitted by him when he boldly stated his ambition in life and his critical nature in his poetry:
+Iqbal's character which was averse to what was the norm of his day is personally admitted by him while boldly stating his ambition in life and his critical nature in his poetry:

 What can I do?
-My nature is averse to rest;

-My heart is impatient like the breeze in the poppy field:

-When the eye beholds an object of beauty

-The heart yearns for something more beautiful still;
+My nature is averse to rest; My heart is impatient like the breeze in the poppy field: When the eye beholds an object of beauty The heart yearns for something more beautiful still;

-From the spark to the star, from the star to the sun

-Is my quest;

-I have no desire for a goal,

-For me, rest spells death!